MaxMLang/us-election2024/README.md

 ### Predicting the Future of American Politics 🇺🇸

 Welcome to the **2024 U.S. Presidential Election Model** project!
-This project utilizes advanced **Hierarchical Bayesian Regression** techniques to forecast the outcome of the 2024 U.S. presidential election.
-By leveraging data from multiple pollsters and key control variables, my model makes robust and bounded predictions of the election outcome in each state.
+This project uses  **Hierarchical Bayesian Regression**  to forecast the outcome of the 2024 U.S. presidential election.
+I use data from multiple pollsters and key control variables, to make robust and bounded predictions of the election outcome in each state.

 ---